ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 >
 > We also worked on improving massive JMAP operation performance (delete a large number of emails).

-# Sprint 38

-Sprint #38 will take place from the 5th of June to the 21st of June.
-We will work on the following topics:
+# What we will work on in June

 ## Data Loss Prevention